ampedandwired/rancher-reaper/README.md

     rancher/agent:v1.0.2 http://<rancher-server>/v1/scripts/<registrationToken>
 ```

+The names of these labels can be configured through environment variables.
+See the configuration documentation below for more details.

 ## Running the Service
 You will generally run one instance of this container in each Rancher environment.The following Rancher config should provide you with a good starting point: